Lexar-Domains/LeXar-Frontend/README.md

 - Sbt Resolver: https://testnet.patexscan.io/address/0x86e284Ef6002A6f79fc6715303743d48cDB5cf73

  ### Patex Network
-   - **Testing and development environment**: The Gnosis Chiado testnet was a safe and cost-effective environment for testing and developing the smart contracts powering the LeXar Dapp.
+   - **Testing and development environment**: The Patex Sepolia testnet was a safe and cost-effective environment for testing and developing the smart contracts powering the LeXar Dapp.
    - **Community engagement and feedback**: We were able to engage with the developer community and gather valuable feedback.
 By making LeXar dApp accessible on the Patex testnet, we provided other developers and users with the opportunity to interact with LeXar, test its features, and provide suggestions for improvements.

 ## Features